rya-sge/access-denied/_posts/2024-05-06-solidity-interview-question-rareskills-advanced.md

 > What is a zk-friendly hash function and how does it differ from a non-zk-friendly hash function?

-Contrary to traditional programmation, the efficiency of the circuits in ZK protocols depends on their algebraic structure.
-Thus, standard hash function like SHA-2 and SHA-3 were not designed with this principle in mind but more with others metrics such as running time.
+Contrary to traditional programming, the efficiency of the circuits in ZK protocols depends on their algebraic structure.
+Thus, standard hash functions like SHA-2 and SHA-3 were not designed with this principle in mind but more with other metrics such as running time.

-Zk-friendly hash function will try to be represent as simple expression in a large fields, which is more efficient in terms of prover execution time and proof size.
+Zk-friendly hash function will try to be represent as simple expression in a large field, which is more efficient in terms of prover execution time and proof size.

 Example of zk-friendly hash function: [MiMC](https://byt3bit.github.io/primesym/), [Poseidon](https://eprint.iacr.org/2019/458.pdf), and Vision/Rescue